andreass0/IDAICE_Plugin_User_Guide/_build/html/_sources/Setting_up_a_problem.md

 #### IDA-ICE Relevant Taxonomies

 The IDA-ICE plugin introduces new taxonomies essential for establishing the connection between IDA-ICE and SIMULTAN {numref}`taxonomies_idaice`.
-Tools of the plugin's [user interface](Detailed_Modeling_Guide.md#modeling-for-ida-ice) <!-- verknüpfung zur nächsten seite!-->automatically assign the appropriate taxonomy to each component for compatibility.
+Tools of the plugin's [user interface](Detailed_Modeling_Guide.md#modeling-for-ida-ice) automatically assign the appropriate taxonomy to each component for compatibility.

 ```{figure} img/taxonomies_idaice.png
 ---